 Then you push away from your body with your lower or outside hand while guiding the knob with the upper or inside hand.

-You may be shocked to see how you feel better instantly, and after a few sessions you can move better, use your muscle and drive pain-free.
+You may be shocked to see how fast you’ll feel better, and after a few sessions, you’ll be able to move better, use your muscles, and even drive pain-free.

 2. Trigger Point Foam Roller

-Unlike a regular foam roller, trigger point foam rollers are compact, heavy-duty foam rollers with different patterns on the surface for a variety of manipulations and applications.
+Unlike regular foam rollers, trigger point foam rollers are compact, heavy-duty foam rollers with different patterns on the surface for a variety of manipulations and applications.

 They really put the regular foam rollers to shame.
 They won’t crumble apart after a few weeks of use and they can really be helpful for your sore muscles.